cosmostation/defistation-web/data-provider-api.md

 There are no restrictions on the structure of “data” contents.
 The example below shows a json example using data.pairEntities key.
  If "test" value is set to true, it is not calculated.

-1. Calculate your TVL and make a json file using your tvl, trading volume, locked bnb, and data.
+1. Calculate your TVL and make a json file using your tvl, trading volume(24h), locked bnb, and data.
 2. Send a tvl json as a POST type.

 ```sh